 The current NCAPP leadership, Janet Heuring, Carol Williams, Tara Luellen, Pam Corbett, Flora Dunbar, Les Brinson, and others, have been working together beginning in 2015 toward improving the equitable practice of LPAs and to provide more mental health service options to the public

-The North Carolina Association of Professional Psychologists is a website dedicated to the advancement of the profession of psychology and to improving the provision of psychological services to the public.
+The North Carolina Association of Professional Psychologists organization is dedicated to the advancement of the profession of psychology and to improving the provision of psychological services to the public.
 Our goal is to provide the information, resources, and tools to make it easier for people to access mental health services, and for clinicians to provide services.

 We provide information for master's level psychologists and future psychologists, including education requirements and information, licensing and supervision requirements, and any relevant legal proceedings.